 Punitive damages are awarded to motorcycle accident victims as a form of punishment to the at-fault party due to their wrongful and reckless actions.
-Punitive damages are usually awarded when the at-fault party’s conduct is so outrageous that it warrants some form of condemnation, punishment, and deterrence.
+Punitive damages are usually awarded to injury victims when the at-fault party’s conduct is so outrageous that it warrants some form of condemnation, punishment, and deterrence.

 Why Was My Motorcycle Accident Claim Denied?

 The at-fault party’s insurance company may use many excuses to deny your claim.
 Here are some of the most common reasons provided for claim denial.